python/cpython/Doc/library/ctypes.rst

 .. exception:: COMError(hresult, text, details)

-   This non-public exception is raised when a COM method call failed.
+   Windows only: This non-public exception is raised when a COM method call failed.

    .. attribute:: hresult